The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Marengo County?

-Marengo County, Alabama has 2 public high schools, along with 2 middle schools and 3 elementary schools.
+Marengo County, Alabama has 2 public high schools, serving approximately 720 students.

 What is the largest school district in Marengo County?